sigstore/cosign/README.md

 * Digital Ocean Container Registry
 * Sonatype Nexus Container Registry
 * Alibaba Cloud Container Registry
+* Red Hat Quay Container Registry 3.6+
+  - Note: Cosign does not work with the Quay.io hosted service

 We aim for wide registry support.
 To `sign` images in registries which do not yet fully support [OCI media types](https://github.com/sigstore/cosign/blob/main/SPEC.md#object-types), one may need to use `COSIGN_DOCKER_MEDIA_TYPES` to fall back to legacy equivalents.
 For example:
 ```shell